knpuniversity/phpunit/knpu/form-submit.md

 using Mink and testing that my JavaScript works.

 Ok guys, just *one* more topic left, and it's *fun*!
 Continuous integration!
-Yea know, the fancy words that means: let the robots run your tests automatically!
+Yea know, the fancy term that means: let the robots run your tests automatically!